Updated: October 9, 2024

 According to the announcement from the USCIS:

-• Beginning November 1, 2023, all employers are required to use the new version of Form I-9.
-Instructions on how to complete the new version are below.
+• Beginning November 1, 2023, all employers were required to use the new version of Form I-9.

 Per a summary of changes from the USCIS, the revised Form I-9 has the following updates.